nrshaidat/pathway/README.md

 	- To run unit tests: "mvn test", or using one of the build commands (mvn package)
 ## Tests we wrote:

+## Data files:
+	-coursesDB.db:
+		-courses table: contains all courses from Fall 2020 and Spring 2020
+			-course_id: Deptartment code +space+ course number  (CSCI 0150) from CAB
+			-course_name: Name of the course (Intro to Object Oriented Programming) from CAB
+			-prereqs: courseID's of the prereqs for this course where a ',' represents AND and '=' represents OR from CAB
+			-semester_offered: 0 is spring, 1 is fall, and 2 is both semesters from CAB
+			-professor: the course's professor from CAB
+			-courseRating: the most recent course rating from critical review (0-5)
+			-avg_hrs: the most recent record of average hours listed on critical review (hrs)
+			-max_hrs: the most recent record of maximum hours listed on critical review (hrs)
+			-CR_link: the critical review link for the course
+			-class_size: the most recent record of the class size from critical review
+			-department: the 3-4 letter code of the department the course is in (CSCI 0150-> CSCI)
+			-number: the course number listed after the department code in the course id (CSCI 0150-> 0150)
+			-ss_link: the self service link for the course -concentrations table:
+			-concentration_id: the table name associated with the concentration name
+			-concentration_name: the name of the concentration for displaying on the GUI -Each concentration has one table for its rules and one for the course options that satisfy credits for the concentration -Naming of concentration courses tables: concentration name in all lowercase with no spaces with ba or bs in the end to specify if the courses listed are for the bachelor of sciences or just bachelors degree.
+			-Naming of concentration rules tables: same table name as teh concentrations course list but with '_rules' on the end -cognitiveneuroscienceba table: sample concentration courses table
+			-course_id: the course id used in the courses table
+			-next: course id of the next course in a sequence (CS15 would have CS16 as its next)
+			-category: the category that the course is credit for -cognitiveneuroscienceba_rules table: sample concentration rules table
+			-category: 0-20+ we organized concentration rules into categories where one has to take a specified number of courses from one category to satisfy a certain number of credits for the concentration
+			-num_credits: the number of course one must take to satisfy the categories requierements -coursesDBColErr.db:has wrong column names and number of columns for a multitude of tables for testing -coursesDBempty.db: has an empty courses table for testing -coursesDBInvalid.db: has wrong type fields in multiple tables for testing
 ## Checkstyle appeals:

 None.